pocomane/brewed-in-the-apocalypse/bita.md

 is triggered.
 They can not decide to skip the result if triggered, and can not obtain the results until the trigger happened.

-To gain confidence with the move concept, we here review some ones that probably could be completely omitted as obvious them are.
-A session itself is started by the __Describe the scene__ move of the scenarist:
+To gain confidence with this concept, we here review some moves that probably could be completely omitted as obvious them are.
+The first one:

 __Describe the scene__ when you have to start the session, you can resume the last scene or an older one, or start a completely new one.
 You do it telling